Climate Change

 Click to Read More

-Ashington Town Council's dedicated Climate Change and Environmental Working Group consider and discuss a practical programmes of achievable work, including physical projects, raising awareness, improving knowledge base and educational programmes.
+Ashington Town Council's dedicated Climate Change and Environment Committee consider and discuss a practical programme of achievable work, including physical projects, raising awareness, improving knowledge base and educational programmes.

 Tree Planting Schemes for Spring 2022.